Albert0i/mern_stack_course_part_1/fronttest/README.md

 npm install @reduxjs/toolkit react-redux
 ```

 ## II.
 The basics
-In the world view of Redux, **a slice is really a collection of reducer logic of actions for a single feature in the app**.
+From the view of Redux, **a slice is really a collection of reducer logic of actions for a single feature in the app**.

 For example, a blog might have a slice for post and another slice for comment to handle the logic of each differently.
 So they each get their own slice.

-Last but not least, habitually...
+As a good practice:
-1. Slices are placed in `features` folders;
+1. Slices are placed under `features` folders;
-2. [UI](https://en.wikipedia.org/wiki/User_interface) related things are placed in `components` folder;
+2. UI components and related things are placed under `components` folder;
-3. Application specific stuffs are placed in `app` folder.
+3. Application specific stuffs are placed under `app` folder.

 First of all, create `apiSlice.js` and import `createApi` and `fetchBaseQuery` into it.